Mockingbird29/WHSTechNotes/journal.md

 | Thome    | Invisibiltity      | Underwater Rescue      |
 | Trangier | Shapeshifting      | extract Prisoner       |
 | Silver   | Mind Control       | Retrieve stolen goods  |
+# march 24, 2025
+The use of technology in March Madness has changed how I see the tournament.
+AI predictions and perfect brackets bring a new level of excitement, but they can also take away from the unpredictable fun that makes the tournament so exciting.
+March Madness is known for surprises and upsets, and sometimes these AI predictions can make the event feel more like a series of data points than an unpredictable sports spectacle.
+While AI is impressive, it sometimes feels like it reduces the excitement of those unexpected moments.

+At the same time, social media and streaming services have made the fan experience better by making the tournament more accessible and interactive.
+Fans can now watch games anywhere and interact with others in real time on platforms like Twitter and Instagram.
+This creates a sense of community and makes the tournament more personal.
+The way people watch games has shifted, with fans now able to follow the action in whatever way suits them, whether through live streaming or short social media updates.
+This new way of experiencing March Madness is more inclusive and allows fans to stay connected, no matter where they are.